 Students who are observing a religious holiday or have required military reservist duty that coincides with regularly scheduled class days are excused for that time period.
 In such cases, students can be excused for no more than two days of that class, and will be held accountable for information they missed.
 If students need to take more than two days for religious or military service reasons or have any unexcused absences, they may be required to withdraw from the course.
 As a participant in religious or military reservist activities, students will not be academically penalized for missing class.

 Leave of Absence

-A leave of absence (LOA) may be requested for military service or medical, personal, or financial situations in which you may find it impossible to continue in regularly scheduled classes without interruption.
-Students may not take an LOA in lieu of disciplinary action or to delay your return to the CIA from externship.
-Regardless of semester, all students may request an LOA upon the completion of a semester and prior to the commencement of a new semester with appropriate approval.
+A leave of absence (LOA) will only be granted between semesters for military service or medical, personal, or financial situations in which a student may find it impossible to continue in regularly scheduled classes without interruption.
+Students may not take an LOA in lieu of disciplinary action or to delay their return to the CIA from externship.
+Regardless of semester, all students may request an LOA upon the completion of a semester and prior to the beginning of a new semester with appropriate approval.

 Temporary Medical Condition

 Due to essential hygiene reasons and the safety of oneself or others, students who have a medical condition requiring a hard or soft cast on an upper or lower limb, a sling, or the use of crutches will not be permitted in culinary, baking, pastry, or table service classes.

 Students who have any other temporary medical condition that significantly affects mobility or normal stride, prevents the wearing of required footwear, or causes restricted vision will not be permitted in culinary, baking and pastry, or table service classes.

 In addition, any splint, cast, sling, boot, brace, or wrap that affects the ability to receive first aid treatment to the covered body part in cases of cuts or burns would also prohibit the student from participating in the above classes.